Umbrella Insurance

 What is umbrella insurance?

-Personal umbrella insurance provides an extra layer of liability protection beyond the limits of your home, auto, or other personal insurance policies.
-It helps cover large claims—like lawsuits or serious accidents—that could put your savings, property, or future income at risk.
+Personal umbrella insurance provides an extra layer of liability protection beyond the limits of your home, auto, or other personal policies.
+It helps cover large claims—like lawsuits or serious accidents—that could otherwise put your assets at risk.

 What does umbrella insurance cover?

-Umbrella insurance kicks in after your primary liability limits (like auto or homeowners) are exhausted.
-It typically covers:
+Umbrella insurance kicks in after your underlying liability limits (from your auto or home policy) are exhausted.

 Bodily injury or property damage lawsuits